 Father, forgive them..., Jesus articulates the very meaning of his having come into this world.
 Indeed, his very name “Jesus” means

-he will save his people from their sins (Matt.
-1:21).
+He will save his people from their sins (Matt.
+1:21 NIV).
 The request for forgiveness was not only for those who were directly responsible for the humiliation that he was being subjected to, but for every human being (as the beautiful poem which we find in Isaiah 53 makes clear).